dbome/dataset/scripts/docs/testing/CONTRIBUTE.md

-# Contribute - Test data
+# How to contribute to our testing data

 We welcome contributions to our testing dataset!

-Automated countries can be found under [`automations/`](../../scripts/testing/automations) folder.
-Some countries have a _batch_ process while others an _incremental_ one.
+Automated countries can be found under the [`automations/`](../../scripts/testing/automations) folder.
+Some countries have a _batch_ collection process while others an _incremental_ one.

-- **batch**: Complete timeseries is updated in every execution.
-This process is prefered, as it means the source can correct past data.
+- **batch**: The complete timeseries is updated at every execution.
+This process is preferred, as it means the source can correct past data.
 - **incremental**: Only the last data point is added.

-The code consists of a mixture of python and R scripts.
-We currently only accept contributions written in python.
+The code consists of a mixture of Python and R scripts.
+As we try to slowly move our entire code base to Python, we currently only accept contributions written in Python.

 ### Content
 - [Add a new country](#add-a-new-country)